shafreeck/slides/README.md

 npm run-script dev
 ```

-Start a local web server witch based on webpack-dev-server
+Start a local web server which based on webpack-dev-server